 Failure to comply with procedures will result in termination of program sequencing and dismissal from the nursing and allied health program or certificate.

-Questions, please contact the dean of Health Technologies
+If you have questions, please contact the dean of health technologies.